jideilori/mobilenetssd/README.md

 # mobilenetssd
-a web app for MobileNet SSD detection
+A web app for MobileNet SSD detection example hosted at https://mobilenetssd.herokuapp.com/